MicrosoftEdge/WebView2Feedback/FindOnPage.md

 // Interface providing methods and properties for finding and navigating through text in the web view.
 [uuid(7C49A8AA-2A17-4846-8207-21D1520AABC0), object, pointer_default(unique)]
 interface ICoreWebView2Find : IUnknown {

     // Initiates a find using the specified configuration.
     HRESULT StartFind([in] ICoreWebView2FindConfiguration* configuration,
                       ICoreWebView2FindOperationCompletedHandler* handler);

     // Navigates to the next match in the document.
     HRESULT FindNext();

     // Navigates to the previous match in the document.
     HRESULT FindPrevious();

     // Stops the current 'Find' operation and hides the Find bar.
     HRESULT StopFind();

     // Registers an event handler for the FindCompleted event.
     // This event is raised when a find operation completes, either by finding all matches, navigating to a match, or by being stopped.
-    // \param eventHandler The event handler to be added.
+    // Parameter is the event handler to be added.
-    // \return A token representing the added event handler.
+    // Returns a token representing the added event handler.
 This token can be used to unregister the event handler.
     HRESULT add_MatchCountChanged(
         [in] ICoreWebView2FindMatchCountChangedEventHandler* eventHandler,
         [out] EventRegistrationToken* token);
     // Unregisters an event handler from the MatchCountChanged event.
-    // \param token The token of the event handler to be removed, obtained during the registration of the event handler.
+    // Parameter is the token of the event handler to be removed, obtained during the registration of the event handler.
     HRESULT remove_MatchCountChanged([in] EventRegistrationToken token);

     // Registers an event handler for the ActiveMatchIndexChanged event.
     // This event is raised when the index of the currently active match changes.
     // This can happen when the user navigates to a different match or when the active match is changed programmatically.
-    // \param eventHandler The event handler to be added.
+    // Parameter is the event handler to be added.
-    // \return A token representing the added event handler.
+    // Returns a token representing the added event handler.
 This token can be used to unregister the event handler.
     HRESULT add_ActiveMatchIndexChanged(
         [in] ICoreWebView2FindActiveMatchIndexChangedEventHandler* eventHandler,
         [out] EventRegistrationToken* token);
     // Unregisters an event handler from the ActiveMatchIndexChanged event.
-    // \param token The token of the event handler to be removed, obtained during the registration of the event handler.
+    // parameter is the token of the event handler to be removed, obtained during the registration of the event handler.
     HRESULT remove_ActiveMatchIndexChanged([in] EventRegistrationToken token);
 }
 ```